 The Son of God at 12 years old

 It started early the following day.
 Mary, Joseph, and Jesus were not traveling alone.
-Many relatives were there and many neighbors and friends.
+Many relatives were there, and many neighbors and friends were.
 It was much safer when you traveled together.
-And of course a lot funnier.
+And, of course, a lot funnier.
 The children also had a lot of fun together.
 Sometimes Jesus ran forward with his friends.
 Sometimes he stayed with his parents to talk to his father.
 In the evening, everyone’s feet hurt, but we had to start the next day again.

 And so, after a few days, they arrived in Jerusalem.
 The great temple could be seen from afar.
 The next day, on Passover, everyone went there to the temple.
 Each family brought a lamb or bought it in Jerusalem.
 Because every family had to sacrifice a lamb at the festival.
 A lot was going on, and thousands of people flocked to the temple.
 The streets of Jerusalem were also packed.
 Those were memorable days.